stefangweichinger/ansible-rclone/README.md

 ## Supported Platforms

-The build tests run on a selected set of distros, currently I decided to use the last two releases of each CentOS, Debian, Fedora, Ubuntu.
+The build tests run on a selected set of distros:

 * CentOS 8
 * Debian 9,10